 Historic Dundee

-DHET works in partnership with a range of organisations to stimulate the understanding of Dundee’s historic built environment and beyond.
-The Trust’s supports the promotion of Historic Dundee as an attractive place for people to live, work, visit and invest in.
+Dundee Historic Environment Trust works in partnership with a range of organisations to stimulate the understanding of Dundee’s historic built environment and beyond.
+The Trust supports the promotion of historic Dundee as an attractive place for people to live, work, visit and invest in.

 Dundee Heritage Walks

-DHET contributes to a series of heritage walking guides in partnership with the Rotary Club of Dundee and supported by Dundee City Council’s Environment Department.
-Additional sponsorship has been provided by local partner organisations.
-The walks offer a range of self-guided tours by foot around historic Dundee giving participants an opportunity to discover Dundee’s past and experience its rich and diverse heritage.
+Our walks offer a range of self-guided tours by foot around historic Dundee, giving you an opportunity to discover Dundee’s past and experience its rich and diverse heritage.

 The City Centre walk can also be undertaken using audio guidance via the Geotourist App which is available to download free at the App Store and Google Play.

-Printed leaflets are available to pick up from DHET’s office and from local visitor information points.
+Updated for 2026, printed leaflets are available to pick up from our office and from local visitor information points.

-There is a City Heritage Trust in each of Scotland’s seven cities.
+There is a City Heritage Trust in each of Scotland’s eight cities.
 They are all independent charitable bodies responsible to a board of trustees and they operate slightly differently and on different scales.

 Dundee Civic Trust